ricardo-devis-agullo/mikr0/README.md

-# Mikro
+# Mikr0

-Mikro is a micro-frontend library.
+Mikr0 is a micro-frontend library.

-This repository contains the Mikro source code.
+This repository contains the Mikr0 source code.
 STILL IN DEVELOPMENT